-Medical-Surgical Nursing II
+VNSG 1432 Medical-Surgical Nursing II

-Continuation of Medical-Surgical Nursing I with application of the nursing process to the care of adult patients experiencing medical-surgical conditions in the health-illness continuum.
-Includes a variety of health care settings.
+Continuation of Medical-Surgical Nursing I with application of the nursing process to the care of adult patients experiencing medical-surgical conditions along the health-illness continuum in a variety of health care settings.
 This course will focus on the health care needs of the adult client with disorders of the endocrine, gastrointestinal, nervous, cardiovascular, eye and ear, and genitourinary systems.
-Special consideration will be given to the pediatric and geriatric client.
-Lecture Hrs = 4, Lab Hrs = 1, NLN Testing Fee Prerequisite: VNSG 1423, VNSG 1304, VNSG 1226, VNSG 1429, BIOL 2404 (B or Better), VNSG 1161
+Lecture Hrs = 3, Lab Hrs = 2, Testing Fee

-Corequisite: HITT 1305, VNSG 1331, VNSG 1227, VNSG
+Prerequisite: VNSG 1423, VNSG 1304, VNSG 1226, VNSG 1429, BIOL 2404 (B or Better); VNSG 1161 Corequisite: HITT 1305, VNSG 1331; VNSG 1227,